Q2 2025 Report Is Live!

 Price Movement

-• Anduril’s per-share Augment Price increase was the highest among the top five companies and the fourth-largest overall in the Power 20.
+• Anduril’s per-share Augment Price increase was the highest among the top five companies and the fifth-highest overall in the Power 20.

 Spreads